Red Chiltepin peppers with one sliced pod showing round shape

 What is Chiltepin?

 Called the "mother of all peppers" in some Mexican traditions, the chiltepin is one of the oldest wild chiles still in common use.
-The pods are tiny — barely the size of a pea — and ripen from green to red.
-Despite that small footprint, the heat is serious: 50,000–100,000 SHU puts it firmly in the extra-hot category, well above the everyday grocery store range.
+The pods are tiny - barely the size of a pea - and ripen from green to red.
+Despite that small footprint, the heat is serious: 50,000–100,000 SHU puts it firmly in the the KTP hot tier, well above the everyday grocery store range.

 The flavor is what separates it from other high-heat options.
 There's a smokiness baked into the raw pod, plus a citrus brightness that hits before the capsaicin does.
 The burn itself is intense but short-lived - it spikes quickly and drops off in a few minutes, unlike the lingering heat of something like the fiercely sharp bite of bird's eye chili.

-Botanically, it belongs to C. annuum, the same species as bell peppers and jalapeños — which makes its ferocity all the more surprising to newcomers.
+Botanically, it belongs to the Capsicum annuum line, the same species as bell peppers and jalapeños - which makes its ferocity all the more surprising to newcomers.
 The plant grows as a perennial in frost-free climates, producing hundreds of small pods per season.
 In colder zones it's treated as an annual, but with enough sun and warmth it performs well in containers too.

 For growers, the chiltepin is a rewarding project.
 It's slower to germinate than most commercial varieties, but once it establishes, it's surprisingly drought-tolerant and productive.